Sunday, February 1, 2015

 Among the multitude of industries was the country's largest chocolat plant, "Chocolats Lombart," whose owner pioneered pictures in advertising to attract children:

-And its 800 workers looked back to it as they how to fight differently through unions and strikes:
+The plant's 800 workers looked back to La Commune as they learned to fight differently through unions and strikes:

 The Beginning of the CGT Union, 1895 /zoom (please scroll down)